 The vessels of the elbow constitute a web of nerves, arteries, and veins.
-The arteries deliver oxygenated blood to muscles and bone, the veins return blood to the heart, and the nerves communicate with the brain.
+The arteries deliver oxygen-rich blood to muscles and bone.
+The veins return blood to the heart.
+The nerves communicate with the brain.

 Oxygenated blood begins its journey into the arm by leaving the aortic arch and entering one of two subclavian arteries that travel under the collarbone in each shoulder and down the arms where it becomes the axillary and later the brachial artery.